What Benefits Does hibiscus tea have?

 Orange peel is in the recipe mostly for its delicious flavor.
 Typically, I dry or dehydrate organic orange peels from oranges that my family eats in the winter.
 You can also buy them dried if you don’t want to bother slicing and drying orange skins.
 I have added a link to the ingredient list for your convenience.
 Orange peels have a slightly bitter taste and are excellent for stimulating digestion.
 They are a superb source of flavonoids and, of course, vitamin C.

-I’m sharing with you the hibiscus ginger tea recipe I perfected over several months.
-The drink is very flavorful.
-However, feel free to add or omit ingredients to fit your taste preference.
+Here is the hibiscus ginger tea recipe I perfected over several months.
+The drink is very flavorful, however, feel free to add or omit ingredients to fit your taste preference.

-- Boil about a quart or a litter of water.
+- Boil about a quart or a liter of water.

 - Pour boiling water over the ingredients and let steep for a while.
 I usually make my tea in the morning, let it steep all day, and strain it before dinner.
 You might choose to refrigerate it before drinking or add ice cubes, but I prefer it room temperature.
 I also like adding sparkling water to the tea for yet another dimension to the flavor and texture.